 - Higher than average fees for account closure, paper statements and wire transferring services

 - Maximum account balance limit ($2 million)

-- While 2.05% is one of the highest APYs in the market today – there are still a few banks that offer higher or have better perks.
-As of December 2019, here are some competitors you might want to also take a look at:
+- While 2.00% is one of the highest APYs in the market today – there are still a few banks that offer higher or may have better perks, depending on your individual situation.

 - CIBC Bank – 1.85% APY